ship-components/react-client/README.md

 * `$ npm install`

 ## Commands
+* `$ npm run build` - builds assets and drops them
 * `$ npm run dev` - runs webpack-dev-server
-* `$ npm run build` - builds assets and drops them into /dist folder (configured in webpack)
+into /dist folder (configured in webpack)
-# note: running dev destroys the dist folder... this is not done on purpose.
+    * note: running dev server destroys the dist folder... this is not done on purpose.

 ## The Tech
 * Runtime